Tips for Saving Money as a Single Mom

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may get compensated.
 As an Amazon Associate I earn from qualifying purchases.
 Click HERE for my disclosure policy.

 Scared.
 That was my first initial feeling, first memory, of the thought of being a single mom.
 Could I hold down the fort financially?
 Could I afford a decent living and provide for my kids well?
 Could I manage to scrape together enough on my own?
-Here are a few Tips for Saving the Money as a single mom.
+Here are a few tips on how to save money as a single mom.

 Tips for “Saving the Money” as a Single Mom